Distant-One/avr_tpi/README.md

 Implementation Status |Parameter	|Description
  ---|---------------|-----------
-tbd|-d\<name\>	|Device name.
+To do |-d\<name\>	|Device name.
 Must be applied when programming the device.
--if\<infile\>	|Name of Flash input file.
+To do |-if\<infile\>	|Name of Flash input file.
 Required for programming or verification of the Flash memory.
 The file format is Intel Extended HEX.
--ie\<infile\>	|Name of EEPROM input file.
+NA |-ie\<infile\>	|Name of EEPROM input file.
 Required for programming or verification of the EEPROM memory.
 The file format is Intel Extended HEX.
--of\<outfile\>	|Name of Flash output file.
+To do |-of\<outfile\>	|Name of Flash output file.
 Required for readout of the Flash memory.
 The file format is Intel Extended HEX.
--oe\<outfile\>	|Name of EEPROM output file.
+NA |-oe\<outfile\>	|Name of EEPROM output file.
 Required for readout of the EEPROM memory.
 The file format is Intel Extended HEX.
--s	|Read signature bytes.
+To do |-s	|Read signature bytes.
--O\<addr\>	|Read oscillator calibration byte from device. addr is optional.
+To do |-O\<addr\>	|Read oscillator calibration byte from device. addr is optional.
--O#\<value\>	|User-defined oscillator calibration value.
+To do |-O#\<value\>	|User-defined oscillator calibration value.
 Use this to provide a custom calibration value instead of reading it from the device with –O<addr>.
--Sf\<addr\>	|Write oscillator calibration byte to Flash memory. addr is byte address.
+To do |-Sf\<addr\>	|Write oscillator calibration byte to Flash memory. addr is byte address.
--Se\<addr\>	|Write oscillator calibration byte to EEPROM memory. addr is byte address.
+NA |-Se\<addr\>	|Write oscillator calibration byte to EEPROM memory. addr is byte address.
--e	|Erase device.
+To do |-e	|Erase device.
 The device will be erased before any other programming takes place.
--p\<t\>	|Program device.
+To do |-p\<t\>	|Program device.
 Set t to f for Flash, e for EEPROM or b for both.
 Corresponding input files are required.
--r\<t\>	|Read out device.
+To do |-r\<t\>	|Read out device.
 Set t to f for Flash, e for EEPROM or b for both.
 Corresponding output files are required.
--v\<t\>	|Verify device.
+To do |-v\<t\>	|Verify device.
 Set t to f for Flash, e for EEPROM or b for both.
 Can be used with –p<t> or alone.
 Corresponding input files are required.
--l\<value\>	|Set lock byte. value is an 8-bit hex value.
+To do |-l\<value\>	|Set lock byte. value is an 8-bit hex value.
--L\<value\>	|Verify lock byte. value is an 8-bit hex value to verify against.
+To do |-L\<value\>	|Verify lock byte. value is an 8-bit hex value to verify against.
--y	|Read back lock byte.
+To do |-y	|Read back lock byte.
--f\<value\>	|Set fuse bytes. value is a 16-bit hex value describing the settings for the upper and lower fuse bytes.
+To do |-f\<value\>	|Set fuse bytes. value is a 16-bit hex value describing the settings for the upper and lower fuse bytes.
--E\<value\>	|Set extended fuse byte. value is an 8-bit hex value describing the extend fuse settings.
+To do |-E\<value\>	|Set extended fuse byte. value is an 8-bit hex value describing the extend fuse settings.
--F\<value\>	|Verify fuse bytes. value is a 16-bit hex value to verify against.
+To do |-F\<value\>	|Verify fuse bytes. value is a 16-bit hex value to verify against.
--G\<value\>	|Verify extended fuse byte. value is an 8-bit hex value to verify against.
+To do |-G\<value\>	|Verify extended fuse byte. value is an 8-bit hex value to verify against.
--q	|Read back fuse bytes.
+To do |-q	|Read back fuse bytes.
--x\<value\>	|Fill unspecified locations with a value (00-FF).
+To do |-x\<value\>	|Fill unspecified locations with a value (00-FF).
 The default is to not program locations not specified in the input files.
--af\<start\>,\<stop\>	|Flash address range.
+To do |-af\<start\>,\<stop\>	|Flash address range.
 Specifies the address range of operations.
 The default is the entire Flash.
 Byte addresses in hex.
--ae\<start\>,\<stop\>	|EEPROM address range.
+NA |-ae\<start\>,\<stop\>	|EEPROM address range.
 Specifies the address range of operations.
 The default is the entire EEPROM.
 Byte addresses in hex.
--g	|Silent operation.
+To do |-g	|Silent operation.
 No output to screen.
--z	|No progress indicator.
+To do |-z	|No progress indicator.
 E.g. if piping to a file for log purposes, use this option to avoid the characters used for the indicator.
--Y\<addr\>	|Used for internal RC oscillator calibration of ATtiny4/5/9/10/20/40 devices.
-Refer application note AVR057 -h	|Help information (overrides all other settings).
+To do |-Y\<addr\>	|Used for internal RC oscillator calibration of ATtiny4/5/9/10/20/40 devices.
+Refer application note AVR057 To do |-h	|Help information (overrides all other settings).
--?	|Same as –h
+To do |-?	|Same as –h

 Example command line:
 avr_tpi –d ATtiny9 –pf –vf –if program.hex –e